wclasara/wclasara/README.md

 ## Hi there 👋

+My name is Wison Clasara.

+- Currently working on my B.S. in Computer Science in Oregon State University.
+- My hobbies are running and biking.
+- Pronouns: he/him
 <!--
 **wclasara/wclasara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.